Cromer Pier: History

 There are records of a pier in Cromer back as far as 1391, although then it was in the form of a jetty.
 In the year 1582, Queen Elizabeth I, in a letter to the inhabitants of Cromer granted rights to export wheat, barley and malt with the proceeds to be used for the maintenance and well-being of the pier and the town of Cromer.

 In 1822, a 210 ft long jetty was built (of cast iron, made by Hase of Saxthorpe) but this structure lasted just 24 years before it was totally destroyed in a storm.
 This jetty was replaced by another wooden structure but this time it was a little longer being 240 ft.
 This jetty soon became very popular for promenading.
-A keeper was employed to keep order; there were strict rules applied including no smoking, and ladies were required to retire from the jetty by 9 PM.
+A keeper was employed to keep order; there were strict rules applied including no smoking, and ladies were required to retire from the jetty by 9 pm.
 The last wooden jetty survived until 1897, when it was damaged beyond repair after a coal boat smashed into it.
 It was dismantled and the timber sold for £40.

-For a period of time from this date Cromer was without a pier but to end this situation the "Pier Commissioners" planned to replace the old wood structure with a more fashionable structure.
+For a period of time from this date Cromer was without a pier but to end this situation the Cromer Protection Commissioners planned to replace the old wood structure with a more fashionable structure.
+This was authorised by the Cromer Protection Act 1899 (62 & 63 Vict. c. ccxl).
 In 1901, the new pier was completed and opened to the public.
 This new pier was designed by Douglass and Arnott and the construction was carried out by Alfred Thorne.
 The new pier was 450 ft long and had cost £17,000 to build.
 In the early years the pier consisted of glass-screened shelters and a bandstand on the end of the pier.
 The shelters were roofed over in 1905 to form a pavilion; the bandstand was later replaced with a stage and proscenium arch.
 From 1907 this was used to accommodate the latest craze of roller-skating.
+The responsibilities of the Cromer Protection Commissioners were transferred to Cromer Urban District Council by the Cromer Urban District Council Act 1948 (11 & 12 Geo.
+6. c. xix).

 The pier is owned and maintained by North Norfolk District Council which undertook responsibility for running and funding after the local government re-organisation of 1974.
-Since that time, the District Council have carried out a number of major repair and refurbishments, the most recent being completed in 2013.
+Since that time, the district council have carried out a number of major repair and refurbishments, the most recent being completed in 2013.

 In March 2015, the pier was voted Pier of the Year 2015 by the National Piers Society.
 Owners North Norfolk District Council said it was "a fantastic reward" and they were "hugely proud of the pier".